The complete Zendesk automation guide for 2026

 If you're managing a support team, you know the drill.
 The ticket queue never seems to shrink, the same questions pop up over and over, and your agents are spending more time on busywork than on helping customers with real issues.
 It's a recipe for burnout.

 This guide is here to walk you through it.
-We'll break down Zendesk's built-in tools, talk honestly about where they fall short, and show you how modern AI can genuinely streamline your support without giving you a headache.
+We'll break down Zendesk's built-in tools, discuss how to optimize them for your workflow, and show you how modern AI can genuinely streamline your support and enhance your existing processes.

 What is Zendesk automation?